-Under the COLL Sourcebook, the ACD is required to seek shareholder approval to, or notify Shareholders of, various types of changes to the Scheme.
+Under the COLL Sourcebook, the ACD is required to seek Shareholder approval to, or notify Shareholders of, various types of changes to the Scheme.

-Fundamental Changes
+• Fundamental Changes

-A fundamental change is a change or event which changes the purposes or nature of the Scheme, or may materially prejudice a shareholder or alters the risk profile of the Scheme or introduces any new type of payment out of the Scheme property.

-The ACD must, by way of an extraordinary resolution (which needs 75% of the votes cast at the meeting to be in favour if the resolution is to be passed), obtain prior approval from shareholders for any such change.
+A fundamental change is a change or event which changes the purposes or nature of the Scheme, or may materially prejudice a Shareholder or alters the risk profile of the Scheme or introduces any new type of payment out of the Scheme property.
+The ACD must, by way of an extraordinary resolution (which needs 75% of the votes cast at the meeting to be in favour if the resolution is to be passed), obtain prior approval from Shareholders for any such change.
 An extraordinary resolution is required, for example, for a change of investment objective or policy of the Scheme.

-A meeting of all shareholders may be convened at any time.
-The convening and conduct of meetings of shareholders and the voting rights of shareholders at those meetings is governed by the provisions of the FCA Rules and the Instrument.
+The convening and conduct of meetings of Shareholders and the voting rights of Shareholders at those meetings is governed by the provisions of the FCA Rules and the Instrument.

 The ACD may convene a meeting at any time.
-Shareholders registered as holding at least 1/10th in value of all the shares then in issue may require that a meeting be convened.
-A requisition by shareholders must state the objects of the meeting, and be dated and signed by those shareholders and deposited at the head office of the Depositary.
+Shareholders registered as holding at least 1/10th in value of all the Shares then in issue may require that a meeting be convened.
+A requisition by Shareholders must state the objects of the meeting, and be dated and signed by those Shareholders and deposited at the head office of the Depositary.
 The ACD must convene a meeting no later than eight weeks after receipt of such requisition by the Depositary.

 Shareholders will receive at least 14 days' written notice of a meeting (including the day of service of the notice and the day of the meeting).
 The notice will specify the day, hour and place of the meeting and the resolutions to be put to the meeting.
 They are entitled to be counted in the quorum and vote at a meeting either in person or by proxy.
-The quorum for a meeting is two shareholders, present in person or by proxy.
+The quorum for a meeting is two Shareholders, present in person or by proxy.
 If, at an adjourned meeting, a quorum is not present after a reasonable time from the time appointed for the meeting, one person entitled to be counted in a quorum present at the meeting shall constitute a quorum.

 The ACD will not be counted in the quorum for a meeting.
-The ACD and its associates are not entitled to vote at any meeting, except in respect of shares which the ACD or an associate holds on behalf of or jointly with a person who, if himself the registered shareholder, would be entitled to vote and from whom the ACD or associate has received voting instructions.
+The ACD and its associates are not entitled to vote at any meeting, except in respect of Shares which the ACD or an associate holds on behalf of or jointly with a person who, if himself the registered Shareholder, would be entitled to vote and from whom the ACD or associate has received voting instructions.

-Every shareholder who (being an individual) is present in person or (being a corporation) by its properly authorised representative shall have one vote on a show of hands.
-Where there are joint holders of a share, the vote of the holder whose name in the register of shareholders stands above the names of each other such holder who votes shall be counted to the exclusion of each other vote cast in respect of that share.
+Every Shareholder who (being an individual) is present in person or (being a corporation) by its properly authorised representative shall have one vote on a show of hands.
+Where there are joint holders of a Share, the vote of the holder whose name in the register of Shareholders stands above the names of each other such holder who votes shall be counted to the exclusion of each other vote cast in respect of that Share.

-A Shareholder may vote in person or by proxy (a person appointed by the shareholder to attend and vote in place of the shareholder) on a poll vote.
-A poll may be demanded by the chairman of the meeting (who shall be a person appointed by the Depositary, or in the absence of such a person, a person nominated by the shareholders), the Depositary or any two shareholders.
+A Shareholder may vote in person or by proxy (a person appointed by the Shareholder to attend and vote in place of the Shareholder) on a poll vote.
+A poll may be demanded by the chairman of the meeting (who shall be a person appointed by the Depositary, or in the absence of such a person, a person nominated by the Shareholders), the Depositary or any two Shareholders.

-A shareholder entitled to more than one vote need not use all his votes or cast all the votes he uses in the same way.
+A Shareholder entitled to more than one vote need not use all his votes or cast all the votes he uses in the same way.